-Congratulations to the 12 artists below who received funding as part of the ArtsKC Fund Campaign:
+Congratulations to the 12 artists below who received ArtsKC Inspiration Grant funding in 2016-2017:

 Adrienne Walker Hoard, Berlin Biennale Photography Workshops ($1,200)

 This Inspiration Grant funds visual artist Adrienne Walker Hoard to attend the 4th Annual Berlin Biennale for Fine Art and Documentary Photography, where one of her photos has been recognized as a finalist for the Julia Margaret Cameron Awards for international women photographers.
 While in Berlin, Ms. Hoard will attend workshops offered by two master photographers, attend lectures and have her photography portfolios reviewed.
 Attending this event will further her career through study of the practices of some of the best photographers in the world, and will provide the opportunity to make valuable international connections.

 Cheryl Eve Acosta, GIA Comprehensive CAD/CAM Certificate ($1,200)

 This Inspiration Grant will fund Cheryl Eve Acosta to take an eight-week certificate course at the Gemology Institute of America GIA in New York City to learn the use of CAD/CAM software for jewelry designers.
 With extensive opportunities for hands-on classroom instruction and practical application, the course will provide the skills and experience necessary to adopt new methods of design and production to expand the range of her work and offer a new line of affordable jewelry.
 The Inspiration Grant funding will help pay for part of the GIA CAD/CAM software license, travel, shipping costs of tools, and other expenses related to the experience.

 David Wayne Reed, Shelf Life ($1,500)